ryannarnoldd/RyBot/README.md

-# RyBot
+## RyBot

-This is a Discord bot I am working on for myself and my friends.
+This is a Discord bot that uses JS to combine files involving commands and slash commands.

+## Goals

+I hope for this to be a public template for new Discord.js users to build off of!